Charles Spencer Francis

 Charles Spencer Francis (June 17, 1853 – December 1, 1911) was an American diplomat and newspaper editor.

 Early life and education

 The son of diplomat and newspaper publisher John M. Francis and Harriet E. Tucker, Charles Spencer Francis was born on June 17, 1853.
 He studied at Cornell University from 1870 to 1871, before joining his father in Greece as his secretary.
-His mission completed, Francis thus returned to the United States and Cornell in 1874.
+With his mission completed, Francis returned to the United States and to Cornell in 1874.

 At Cornell, Francis proved to be an excellent rower, setting the world record in intercollegiate single scull competition in 1876 (which stood long after his death, up until his grandson also attended Cornell).
 He graduated from Cornell the next year with a Bachelor of Science degree.

 Newspaperman

 He went to work for his father's newspaper, The Troy Times, as a reporter, and worked his way up to the editor's desk.
 He bought a stake in the paper, then made it an equal one.
 Upon his father's death in 1897, Francis took over the paper entirely.